kailash-manasarovar/statement/docs/timeline/2024/november.md

 - Please note my mind was so badly affected by all this over this year, it is quite hard for me to get everything together correctly, and I will need to cross check with hotel and travel schedules, and Twitter messages, but this will take some time.
 - I have completed up to January 2024 now, and fully drafted February 2024, so it's probably already enough to prove gang stalking, cyber stalking, and sexual grooming.
 - Hopefully I will be able to continue as best I can, but nothing would surprise me at this stage.
-- I believe I am continually targeted online by Domingo and Carmen Cano, Hazel Smith and her mother probably, and the trumpet teacher whoever he is.
+- I believe I am continually targeted online by Dominic and Carmen Cano, Hazel Smith and her mother probably, and the trumpet teacher whoever he is.

 ## Accessing the conservatory website